Reliable Practices For Backing Up Data

 These drives are also known as flash drives, thumb drives, or USB drives.
 A $20 flash drive will typically hold at least 1 gigabyte of data, which can hold hundreds of Microsoft Word documents.
 They serve the same function as the now obsolete floppy disks, except they hold thousands of times more data, do not crash nearly as often, and simply need a USB port, which virtually all computers support.

-Please note: Floppy disks are NOT a reliable backup method.
-If you have important data saved to floppy disks, transfer it to your computer right now, and if you need your content in a portable medium, please only save to flash drives.
+Please note: Floppy disks and even now CDs are not a reliable backup method.
+If you have important data saved to either one you transfer it to your computer right now, and if you need your content in a portable medium, please only save to flash drives.

 External hard drives, the most common made by Western Digital or LaCie, are hard drives like the one inside your computer, only portable.These drives may hold anywhere between 250 gigabytes and 2 terabytes (that's 2,000 gigabytes!) of space.